Passing Through (Randy Travis album)

-Passing Through is the sixteenth studio album released by American country music singer Randy Travis.
-It is his fourth album for Word Records.
-The album produced two singles on the Billboard country charts: "Four Walls" at #46 and "Angels" at #48.
-"That Was Us" was previously recorded by Tracy Lawrence on his 2001 self-titled album.
+Passing Through is the sixteenth studio album by American country music artist Randy Travis.
+It was released on November 9, 2004, by Word Records.
+The album produced two singles on the Billboard country charts: "Four Walls" at No. 46 and "Angels" at No. 48.
+"That Was Us" was previously recorded by Tracy Lawrence on his 2001 album of the same name.

 Recording

-Tracks 1, 2, 3, 6 & 11 were recorded in September 2001 at the Sound Emporium in Nashville.
+Tracks 1, 2, 3, 6 & 11 were recorded in September 2001 at the Sound Emporium Studios in Nashville.
 The rest of the songs were recorded in June 2004 at Cartee Day Studios in Nashville.
 According to the liner notes, 20 songs were recorded for this album.